What to do if…

 Scope note

 These are first steps to reduce harm and connect you with safeguarding support.
-Next steps (school involvement, social care, police process, device handling, and emotional support) depend on the details and should be guided by specialist services.
+Later decisions about school involvement, social care, police process, device handling, and emotional support may need specialist help.

 Important note

-This is general information, not legal advice or a substitute for professional safeguarding support.
+This is general information, not legal advice, medical advice, therapeutic advice, or a substitute for professional safeguarding support.
 If you think a child is in immediate danger, call emergency services.

 Additional Resources